 Gorilla Population Rise In The Virunga Massif

-Basing on the most recent mountain gorilla census in the Virunga massif, the authorities of the Republic of Uganda, Republic of Rwanda and the Democratic Republic of Congo released results showing a rise in the number of the gorillas to over 1004 apes in their national parks.
+Based on the most recent mountain gorilla census in the Virunga massif, the authorities of the Republic of Uganda, the Republic of Rwanda, and the Democratic Republic of Congo released results showing a rise in the number of gorillas to over 1004 apes in their national parks.

-Gorilla trekking is a thrilling experience that allows travelers to have really up close encounters with the gentle giants of the forest in their natural habitats.
-The Virunga conservation area is shared by three African countries, which include Uganda, Rwanda and the Democratic Republic of Congo.
+Gorilla trekking is a thrilling experience that allows travelers to have up-close encounters with the gentle giants of the forest in their natural habitats.
+The Virunga conservation area is shared by three African countries, which include Uganda, Rwanda, and the Democratic Republic of Congo.

-Also the intensive law enforcement against poaching and forest encroachments, resettlement of the former forest inhabitants, the Batwa pygmies and the extensive collaboration with the community as well as the trans-boundary relationships which have equally contributed to the conservation success and an increment in gorilla numbers.
+Also, the intensive law enforcement against poaching and forest encroachments, resettlement of the former forest inhabitants, the Batwa pygmies, and the extensive collaboration with the community as well as the transboundary relationships have equally contributed to the conservation success and an increment in gorilla numbers.

-Undoubtedly, gorilla trips in Rwanda, Uganda and DR Congo are an essential tool in promoting gorilla conservation as the money from the permits is used to pay the veterinary doctors, rangers, the gorilla monitoring team, and other required payments and improvements.
+Undoubtedly, gorilla trips in Rwanda, Uganda, and DR Congo are essential tools in promoting gorilla conservation as the money from the permits is used to pay the veterinary doctors, rangers, the gorilla monitoring team, and other required payments and improvements.

 So, if it’s a trip to Africa, it should be a gorilla trekking safari and also be part of the conservation team, indirectly pushing the campaign.